SIR-97/Weather-Dashboard/README.md

 When the user searches for a city they are presented with current and predicted future conditions for that city and that city is added to the search history if searched again.

-When the user views the current weather conditions for that city they are presented with: The city name, the date,An icon representation of weather conditions, the temperature, the humidity, the wind speed
+When the user views the current weather conditions for that city they are presented with: The city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed

-When the user views future predicited weather conditions for that city they are presented with a 5-day forecast that displays:The date, an icon representation of weather conditions, the temperature and the humidity
+When the user views future predicited weather conditions for that city they are presented with a 5-day forecast that displays: The date, an icon representation of weather conditions, the temperature and the humidity

 [Note: js and css scripts are found within the assets folder]